 Limburg Biënnale #1

 Photo: Gert Jan van Rooij

-From September 5 to November 15 2020, Marres started a new tradition by launching the first Limburg Biënnale, which presented more than 250 artworks by over 150 artists from Limburg and the surrounding area.
+From September 5 to November 15 2020, Marres started a new tradition by launching the first Limburg Biënnale, which presented more than 250 artworks by over 150 participants from Limburg and the surrounding area.

-Following the tradition of the annual Summer Exhibition of the Royal Academy in London, this exhibition brought together all kinds of artists, professionals, amateurs, and hobbyists in a festive celebration of the arts.
 A cross-section of the visual arts was on display: from sculpture to dance performance, from textile installation to video art, from studying professional to retired amateur, from 7 to 87 years old and from Cobra painting to Bauhaus drawing.

+Limburg Biënnale #1